Avon woman pleads not guilty to federal drug charges in 2-count indictment

 Deputy Detective David Davol conducted a recent investigation, which resulted in the issuance of a search warrant on Dec.
 1 for 887 River Road in Avon.
 Former Sheriff's Deputy Detective Stephen Charles conducted the investigation at the same residence in 2020.
 The state dismissed the latter charges because of the federal investigation.

 Evidence of drug trafficking was found on Dec.
-1, Lieutenant Detecive David St. Laurent of the Franklin County Sheriff's Office told the Sun Journal on Tuesday by phone after the arraignment.
+1, Lieutenant Detective David St. Laurent of the Franklin County Sheriff's Office told the Sun Journal on Tuesday by phone after the arraignment.

 Deputies, agents of the Maine Drug Enforcement Agency, the U.S. Drug Enforcement Agency and officers from the FBI Safestreets Task Force executed a search warrant Dec.
 1.